 The following disclosure is specific to BMO Financial Corp.
 (BFC), a U.S. Intermediate Holding Company (IHC).
 BFC is a wholly owned subsidiary of Bank of Montreal (together with its subsidiaries, BMO or "the Parent") and is regulated by the Board of Governors of the Federal Reserve System (FRB).
 BFC's wholly owned principal banking subsidiary, BMO Bank N.A.
 (BBNA), which consolidates into BFC, is regulated by the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation.
-BMO is a highly diversified financial services provider based in North America which offers a wide range of products and services to personal and commercial customers.
+BMO is a highly diversified financial services provider based in North America.